- See the infamous Death Railway that connects Myanmar to Thailand

 Day 10: Similan Islands

 You'll meet with your guide bright and early to reach the Similan Islands before the crowds get there.
 These islands emerge from the azure blue sea in the form of large granite boulder foundations, topped with lush green vegetation, and skirted by white sand beaches.
-You'll have a full-day tour that involves swimming through the clear waters above the coral reefs to see marine life and laying the white sandy beaches surrounded tropical turquoise waters.
+You'll have a full-day tour that involves swimming through the clear waters above the coral reefs to see marine life and laying on the white sandy beaches surrounded by tropical turquoise waters.

 Day 11: Khao Lak - Free Day

 You'll have breakfast at your hotel and have the rest of the day to explore Khao Lak at your leisure.

 Day 12: Khao Lak to Phuket

 After breakfast, check out of your hotel and meet with your guide and driver.
 You'll head to Phuket Airport for your outbound flight.